 There are essentially four steps to writing a complete welding procedure specification WPS.

-2. Add all this essential information to the Preliminary Welding Procedure Specification pWPS.
+2. Add essential information to the Preliminary Welding Procedure Specification pWPS.

 Once you have identified all the tools you need and the steps to take, you can start the PQR.

 The PQR ensures the information you added to the pWPS is correct.
 During this stage, you will essentially build the weld based on the tools and procedures you wrote down in the pWPS.
 If there are any mistakes or if you skipped over any part of the process, you will adjust the pWPS.

 Once you have created a procedure test and proven your initial pWPS creates the desired weld, you will have the information to create the final WPS.

 This will have all the correct information about building the weld, including the tools you need, the process you need to go through, and the final, desired outcome.
 This final WPS will once again be tested again to ensure there are no errors.